juanchuletas/FunGT/README.md

 ![image](https://github.com/juanchuletas/FunGL/blob/main/fungt_logo.png?raw=true)

 ## Overview
 FunGT is a modern C++ framework for graphics and physics experimentation.
-It’s designed to be modular, educational, and performant, with support for both real-time rendering and GPU-accelerated compute.
+It’s designed to be modular and performant, with support for both real-time rendering and GPU-accelerated compute.

 ## Features